 "Class 2 Public Notice" means publication of a public hearing notice under Wis.
 Stat. ch.
 985 in a newspaper of circulation in the affected area.
-Publication is required on two consecutive weeks, the last at least seven days prior to the hearing.
+Publication is

 "Conditional use" means a use which is permitted by this Chapter provided that certain conditions specified in the Chapter are met and that a permit is granted by the Plan Commission.